binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 #### Design by Contract (DbC)

 Enforcing preconditions, postconditions and invariants in our routines.
-That is right, we can even employ this design principle in JavaScript.
+We can even employ this design principle in JavaScript.
 I wrote about DbC in a [previous post](http://blog.binarymist.net/2010/10/11/lsp-dbc-and-nets-support/#dbc) in regards to usage in .Net.
-In JavaScript, I believe the DbC principle is even more important as part of adding discipline and keeping us on the straight and narrow.
+In JavaScript, I believe employing the DbC principle is even more important as part of adding discipline and keeping us on the straight and narrow.
 I believe DbC is the principle that helps us achieve the [Liskov Substitution Principle](http://blog.binarymist.net/2010/10/11/lsp-dbc-and-nets-support/#lsp), which is the 'L' in the SOLID design mnemonic.
 These are the offerings I have noticed that provide support additionally to the flow just mentioned above:

 2. [contract-js on NPM](https://www.npmjs.com/package/contracts-js) is our current leader in the DbC space.
   * [contract.js at home](http://www.contractsjs.org/)